 On October 16, 2018, the School Energy Coalition (SEC) filed a motion with the OEB seeking an order dismissing the 2018 Application.
 On January 16, 2019, Hydro One and Orillia Power filed submissions on the SEC motion, maintaining that the motion should be dismissed, and that the 2018 Application should be heard by the OEB.
 On March 12, 2019, the OEB dismissed SEC's motion.
 At the request of Hydro One, on March 21, 2019, the OEB cancelled the deadlines for interrogatories to allow Hydro One to file amended or supplemental evidence in response to the OEB decision on Hydro One's 2018-2022 Distribution Application.
 Hydro One filed the supplemental evidence on April 26, 2019.
-A transcribed technical conference is scheduled for October 3-4, 2019.
-The OEB decision is pending.
+A transcribed technical conference was held on October 3-4, 2019.
+On October 28, 2019, the OEB requested submission from the parties on the need for an oral hearing.
+Written submissions were due by November 4, 2019.
+The OEB intends to schedule an oral hearing for December 2-4, 2019.